dsim994/Bulls-Bears/README.md

 **iOS Developer Nanodegree Final Project**

-**Bulls and Bears** is a stock quote app that uses the _Yahoo Finance API_ to request stock data for a searched company
+**Bulls and Bears** is a stock quote app that uses the _Yahoo Finance API_ to request stock data for a searched company.